 Bojack Horseman Ending: What it Means For the Characters?

-For any other production, that sort of an ending might have been thoroughly disappointing.
+For any other production, that sort of ending might have been thoroughly disappointing.
 But not for ‘Bojack Horseman.’
-For the series revolving around the depression of an anthropomorphic horse, it is very apt.
+The series revolves around the depression of an anthropomorphic horse, and it is very apt.
 The finale reminds one of the ending of ‘The Sopranos.’
 Both the series ended unexpectedly, deviating from expectations of a “mind-blowing” conclusion.
 However, the muted retrospection of the characters’ personal journeys feels way more necessary than entertaining antics.

 The Ending: What it Means For the Characters?